 2. Map out a four-year program plan

 Once you have reviewed the degree requirements, map out a four-year plan to complete the major using resources like Explore Courses to determine future course offerings.
 Include requirements and plans for any university requirements, additional majors, minors, studies abroad, or large scale extracurricular projects you might be considering.
 This will help you gauge whether or not it’s possible to complete all your goals during your time at Stanford.
-If you plan to become a Music major, will you declare a concentration as well?
+If you plan to become a Music major, you will need to choose a concentration as well.
 Feel free to consult with the undergraduate student services officer or any of the departmental faculty as you weigh your options.

-rleigh [at] stanford.edu (subject: Declaration%20Questions) (Email UG Student Services Officer)class="hs-secondary-button"
+rleigh [at] stanford.edu (subject: Declaration%20Questions) (Email UG Student Services Officer)

 3. Find an Advisor